 Joyo is mostly known for making great budget guitar pedals, which have been recently rebranded by Harley Benton.
 It’s nice to know Joyo makes great amps as well.
 For something bigger, Joyo has the Mjolnir.
 The Mjolnir is a full-tube dual channel head that goes for around $500 new.

 These amps are a little louder though, they’re 50 watts solid-state class D power.
-That might just be enough to be heard over a band if run through a 2x12 cab.
+That might just be enough to be heard over a band if run through a 2×12 cab.

-There’s not much to say about these but that they sound great.
+There’s not much to say about these, other than that they sound great.
 These retail for around $150, so they’re in the same price range as the others.

 Peavey 6505 Piranha Micro Head